-The best communication master's programs know how to prepare you to leverage the latest in tech in the dynamic and ever-changing field of communication.
+The best communication master's will prepare you to leverage the latest in tech in the dynamic and ever-changing field of communication.

 RIT's communication master's degree hosts an innovative curriculum that is grounded in today’s social sciences and humanities concepts and applications.
 You’ll engage with our diverse and dynamic faculty of accomplished communication researchers and practitioners, who will teach you how to research a communication challenge, create compelling messages, and analyze media content and audience engagement.

 RIT’s Communication MS

-With communication courses spanning artificial intelligence, digital storytelling, digital advertising, social media analytics, and strategic communication, RIT’s communication master’s degree prepares you to excel in the ever-changing fields of communication, public relations, marketing, and branding.
+With communication courses spanning artificial intelligence, digital storytelling, digital advertising, social media analytics, and strategic communication, RIT’s communication master’s prepares you to excel in the ever-changing fields of communication, public relations, marketing, and branding.
 You’ll learn how to leverage technology to reach and engage audiences, craft compelling messages that stand out, analyze media content, and understand how analytics and big data drive smart decision-making.
 You’ll become an effective content, brand, or marketing manager; social media strategist; or PR/communication officer who can deliver the results an organization is looking for.
 If pursuing a doctoral degree is a future career aspiration, RIT’s program will help you grow into an accomplished researcher as you develop an in-depth understanding of the communication field.

 Why Get Your Communication MS from RIT?